AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/text-mode/create-complex-text-mode-filters-using-exists-statements.md

 When building filters, you must build complex statements in the text-mode interface to reference these types of objects.

-For information about building complex filters, see the [Overview of Complex Text-Mode Filters that Use EXISTS Statements](#exists-filters) section.
+For information about building complex filters, see the [Overview of Complex Text-Mode Filters that Use EXISTS Statements](#overview-of-complex-text-mode-filters-that-use-exists-statements) section.

-## Overview of complex text mode filters that use EXISTS statements
+## Overview of complex text mode filters that use EXISTS statements {#overview-of-complex-text-mode-filters-that-use-exists-statements}

 Consider the following when creating filters that span multiple levels in the object hierarchy or filter for missing objects: